hypnopump/pysimplechain/README.md

 ## Description

 The Pysimplechain implementation is focused almost exclusively in the hashed ledger feature.
 It does not include any advanced feature like a distributed ledger or a consensus protocol via proof of work.
-Here you'll also find that the idea of the "transaction" is abstracted to a more general concept of "message" that can contain any type of data.
+Here you'll also find that the idea of the "transaction" is abstracted to a more general concept of "`message`" that can contain any type of data.

 For that reason, the goal of this project is to explain and to make clearer how is a blockchain structured at the very core.
 It's not built with the intention to replicate an advanced blockchain like Bitcoin or Ethereum.